 - iron deficiency or iron anemia, which is the cause of hair loss in 72% of pre-menopausal women

-Female pattern baldness is caused by sex hormone imbalances.
-PCOS (high insulin and elevated levels of testosterone that is converted into DHT, and adrenal-related PCOS).
+Female pattern baldness is caused by hormonal imbalances.
+PCOS (high insulin and elevated androgens (DHEA and/or testosterone) that is converted into DHT, and adrenal-related PCOS).

-Hormonal changes including puberty, pregnancy, peri-menopause, andropause and menopause
+Hormonal changes that occur during puberty, pregnancy, peri-menopause, andropause and menopause

 .
-Alopecia areata, lupus and many other autoimmune challenges cause hair loss.
+Alopecia areata, lupus and many other autoimmune challenges contribute to hair loss.

-?
-Extremely low calorie diets; malnutrition; anorexia and bulimia
+— Extremely low calorie diets; malnutrition; anorexia and bulimia; insufficient protein intake

 , including lead, mercury, arsenic, high iron, cadmium, excess copper

-?
-OTC and prescription drugs including ibuprofen, acetaminophen and NSAIDs, and prescription medications including birth control pills, antibiotics, statin drugs, antidepressants, PPIs (protein pump inhibitors, acid blocking drugs)m chemo and radiation drugs, various drugs that are prescribed to treat arthritis, gout, cancer, heart problems and high blood pressure also contribute to hair loss
+— OTC and prescription drugs including ibuprofen, acetaminophen and NSAIDs, and prescription medications including birth control pills, antibiotics, statin drugs, antidepressants, PPIs (protein pump inhibitors, acid blocking drugs), chemo and radiation drugs, blood thinners, medications that are prescribed to treat arthritis, gout, cancer, heart problems and high blood pressure also contribute to hair loss

-?
-Toxic hair products, washing hair every day, excessive hair coloring, chemical treatments and over-styling can damage hair causing it to thin and fall out
+— Toxic hair products, washing your hair every day, excessive hair coloring, chemical hair treatments, blow-outs, and over-styling can damage hair causing it to thin and fall out

-As you can see from the lengthy list above, it is not a “one reason fits all’” when it comes to the reasons for thinning hair and hair loss.
+As you can see from the lengthy list above, it is not a “one reason fits all’” when it comes to the causes for thinning hair and hair loss.

-First and foremost – determine the root cause of what’s causing your hair to thin, break or fall out, and then implement the appropriate nutritional support, diet modifications and lifestyle changes to alleviate the problem.
+First and foremost – determine the root cause of what’s causing your hair to thin, break or fall out, and then implement targets nutritional support, diet modifications and lifestyle changes to alleviate the problem.